+Wape Fastore

-Westford, Massachusetts May , 2010 Wayne Pastore Vice President of Finance, Corporate Controller, Chief Accounting Officer, Treasurer and Interim Chief Financial
+Westford, Massachusetts May 7, 2010

+Wayne Pastore Senior Vice President and Chief Financial Officer
-Office

-This Proxy Statement and the accompanying form of proxy card are being mailed beginning on or about May , 2010 to all stockholders entitled to vote.
+This Proxy Statement and the accompanying form of proxy card are being mailed beginning on or about May 11, 2010 to all stockholders entitled to vote.
 The Sonus Networks, Inc. 2009 Annual Report on Form 10-K, which includes our financial statements and constitutes our annual report to our stockholders, is being mailed with this Proxy Statement.